translate-tools/domtranslator/README.md

 Arguments passed to a callback is
 - `text` - a node text for translation
-- `priority` - a measured priority of node, based on its position in document, its content and context.
+- `score` - a measured importance score of node, based on its position in document, its content and context.
 The greater number - the more important node.
 This is optional parameter to use, if you need to schedule translating based on node importance score.

 ### process(node: Node, callback?: ProcessedNodeCallback): void